jd-solanki/anu/packages/documentation/docs/guide/components/table.md

 Set `search` prop to `true` to enable table filtering.

 Search will respect the column's `isFilterable` property to include or exclude the column from searching.
-If you don't specify column defination all columns will be filterable.
+If you don't specify column definition all columns will be filterable.

 :::code DemoTableFiltering
-<<< @/demos/table/DemoTableFiltering.vue
+<<< @/demos/table/DemoTableFiltering.vue{35}
 :::

 ::::